All Episodes

 I think we're probably going to lose that one, sadly.

-Uh, there's a big it has some few, it was some very glaring issues.
+There's a big, it has some few, it was some very glaring issues.

-Uh the most obvious of which, for example, would be the Florida law was going to prohibit Twitter from appending its own like missives to your tweets, right?
+The most obvious of which, for example, would be the Florida law was going to prohibit Twitter from appending its own missives to your tweets, right?

-They said, you know, those little things they did for COVID and the election where they're like, you know, check the real COVID information here or the election, etc.
+They said, you know, those little things they did for COVID and the election where they're like, you know, check the real COVID information here or the election, et cetera, et cetera.

-So that's how it's called a prior restraint when the government is prohibiting someone from speaking.
+So that's what's called a prior restraint when the government is prohibiting someone from speaking.

 And that's like so squarely in the First Amendment violation area that you're never going to get that passed.

-Um and so there has to be those that law has to be rewritten in a way that doesn't constrain Twitter's ability to actually speak, but instead just says individuals have a right to speak on your platform.
+And so there has to be that law has to be rewritten in a way that doesn't constrain Twitter's ability to actually speak, but instead just says individuals have a right to speak on your platform.

 If that happens, we can get a state law.